On the Interpolation Error of Nonlinear Attention versus Linear Regression: Auxiliary Results and Further Discussions

 \section{Auxiliary Results and Further Discussions}

 In this section, we provide further discussions on possible extensions of our theoretical results.
-We discuss in \Cref{rem:softmax_Attention} the connection between the entry-wise Attention in \Cref{def:Attention} to the standard Softmax Attention, in \Cref{rem:extension_beyond_rank_one} the extension of \Cref{ass:low-rank-weights} beyond the rank-one setting, and in \Cref{rem:extension_beyond_binary_Gaussian} the possibility to relax the binary Gaussian mixture model in \Cref{def:signal_plus_noise} to, e.g., multi-class sub-gaussian mixture model.
+We discuss in \Cref{rem:softmax_Attention} the connection between the entry-wise Attention in \Cref{def:Attention} to the standard Softmax Attention, in \Cref{rem:extension_beyond_rank_one} the extension of \Cref{ass:low-rank-weights} beyond the rank-one setting, and in \Cref{rem:extension_beyond_binary_signal_plus_noise} the possibility to relax the signal-plus-noise model in \Cref{def:signal_plus_noise}.